 The IETF RTP Payload Format for MIDI

-with high quality of service.
-These protocols are known as
+with high quality of service, collectively known as

-Audio/Video Bridging, or AVB, and are part of the larger IEEE 802.1
+Audio/Video Bridging, or AVB.
+The effort is part of the larger IEEE 802.1

 Working Group, which develops networking standards that enable